 “Hi, I’m Piera, I am a teacher and I’ve been knowing Venice since a lifetime.
 I used to visit since a very young age, not as a tourist but as passionate.
 Of photography, of theater, of music.
 I arrived by train, after work, with friends.
 And returned home late at night.

-We went to the Malibran, the Goldoni, to watch Lindsay Kemp, for Carolyn Carlson, Pina Bausch, Valentina Cortese, Carla Fracci … Venice was not only a magnificent city, it was a place of culture, ideas.
+We used to go the Malibran and the Goldoni theatres, to watch Lindsay Kemp, for Carolyn Carlson, Pina Bausch, Valentina Cortese, Carla Fracci … Venice was not only a magnificent city, it was a place of culture, ideas.

 I have always loved b&w photography, it is essential.
 I’ve always “studied” the images in books.
 From a magazine, I learned about the infrared photographic technique and I fell in love with it.
 For a decade I used exclusively the INFRARED HS of Kodak, I developed films and printed my photos personally.
 Until their production stopped as there was no big demand … and they all went digital.

-I do use digital cameras, but I still use films thanks to an excellent b&w printer, in Turin, with whom I happen to stay long time on the phone talking about photography.
+I do use digital cameras, but I still use films thanks to an excellent b&w printer, in Turin, with whom I happen to stay a long time on the phone talking about photography.

-I was fortunate enough to be part of the Circolo Città di Thiene for decades (with which I celebrated the 40 years of activity in 2014) with two real masters and friends alongside: Bruno, an internationally renowned photographer, and Giuseppe, excellent b&w specialist.
+I was fortunate enough to be part of the Circolo Città di Thiene for decades (with which I celebrated the 40 years of activity in 2014) with two real masters and friends: Bruno, an internationally renowned photographer, and Giuseppe, excellent b&w specialist.
 Like true masters, they are always helpful and never jealous of their art.
 I won contests, published photos, participated in exhibitions.
 Some of my pictures, winners of a competition about walled cities, were exhibited at Tendo, Japan.

 I started in a strange way.
 My sister was graduating and her thesis referred to the various stages of motion development in the child.
 She asked me to help her by photographing her kid, nowadays 43-year-old.
 I got a Kodak Instamatic, and Dad gave me a Polaroid which I still have. ”